-The toxicology laboratory for the District of Columbia, Office of the Chief Medical Examiner (OCME) serves the residents of the District of Columbia and their families.
+The Toxicology Laboratory for the District of Columbia, Office of the Chief Medical Examiner (OCME), serves the residents of the District of Columbia and their families.
 The laboratory provides postmortem toxicological analyses of biological specimens for medical examiner casework.
 The results of those analyses support OCME by aiding the pathologists in determining the cause and manner of death.
-In addition, the laboratory offers testing services to both local and federal law enforcement agencies in the investigation of driving under the influence (DUI) and drug facilitated sexual assault (DFSA) casework.
-Furthermore, in 2011 the laboratory partnered with the Office of the Attorney General (OAG), as well as the Metropolitan Police Department (MPD) to develop a comprehensive breath alcohol testing program.
-The Toxicology Unit is comprised of toxicologists, technicians and administrative staff.
-The laboratory provides testing for approximately 1,700 cases per year in its state of the art facility.
-The staff maintains pertinent testing records, case files and biological evidence samples.
-In addition, the Unit provides courtroom testimony, which can encompass information pertaining to testing procedures, as well as the interpretation of the analytical results.
-The staff stays on the cutting edge of technology and drug trends by reading recent literature and by participating in scientific meetings and workshops on a routine basis.
+In addition, the laboratory offers testing services to local and federal law enforcement agencies in investigating driving under the influence (DUI) and drug-facilitated sexual assault (DFSA) casework.
+Furthermore, in 2011, the laboratory partnered with the Office of the Attorney General (OAG) and the Metropolitan Police Department (MPD) to develop a comprehensive breath alcohol testing program.
+The Toxicology Unit is comprised of toxicologists, technicians, and administrative staff.
+The laboratory provides testing for approximately 1,700 cases per year in its state-of-the-art facility.
+The staff maintains pertinent testing records, case files, and biological evidence samples.
+In addition, the Unit provides courtroom testimony, which can encompass information pertaining to testing procedures and the interpretation of the analytical results.
+The staff stays on the cutting edge of technology and drug trends by reading recent literature and participating in scientific meetings and workshops on a routine basis.

 It is of the utmost importance that the laboratory provides quality results that are both timely and comprehensive.
-The laboratory is routinely inspected by the American Board of Forensic Toxicology and continues to maintain its fully accredited status.
+The American Board of Forensic Toxicology routinely inspects the laboratory and continues to maintain its fully accredited status.

 Breath Alcohol Program

-The Breath Alcohol Program is responsible for the certification, calibration and maintenance of the breath alcohol instrumentation used by the Metropolitan Police Department.
-The Toxicology Unit currently has certified technicians and a Breath Alcohol Program Manager whose responsibility it is to maintain the evidential and training instruments, training and licensing operators as well as provides expert courtroom testimony.
+The Breath Alcohol Program is responsible for the certification, calibration, and maintenance of the breath alcohol instrumentation used by the Metropolitan Police Department.
+The Toxicology Unit currently has certified technicians and a Breath Alcohol Program Manager whose responsibility it is to maintain the evidential and training instruments, training and licensing operators, as well as provide expert courtroom testimony.

 The DC Office of the Chief Medical Examiner offers limited unpaid internship opportunities to interested students in graduate or undergraduate programs in death investigation, pathology, toxicology or related sciences.
 Each request will be evaluated and a response will be sent 15 days after receipt.
 Acceptance for internship is at the discretion of the Chief Medical Examiner (CME).